Taritsyn/DartSassHost/src/DartSassHost/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support for the Dart Sass version 1.69.7;
-   2. JavaScriptEngineSwitcher.Msie module is no longer supported as an JS engine.
+   JavaScriptEngineSwitcher.Msie module is again supported as a JS engine.

    ============
    PROJECT SITE